LOADING ...

 up to a fort at night, put them feet on points, jump

-just build one big fort around America.
-How you go
+just one big fort around America.
+How would you go

 to the

-So what they did was formed groups of people.
+So what they did was they formed of people.
 I mean

 they had groups of all up and down the coast form

 Clamshell Alliance.
-And down South is was called
+And farther South is was called

-the Catfish Alliance. had these Alliances all up and
+the Catfish Alliance.
+They had these all up and

 they'd go out there, if was maybe fifteen of them,

-they'd be songs in fifteen part harmony.
+they'd be singing songs in fifteen harmony.
 And when

 one disappeared, that's how they knew where the clam